zesch/ctest-builder/README.md

 **Note:** The build process produces unused images.
 To remove them, run `docker rmi $(docker images -f 'dangling=true' -q)`.
 This will remove all untagged images.

 **Note:** In case something went wrong at some earlier deployment, you may need to remove orphaned containers from earlier builds.
-Identify the orphaned containers, using `docker ps -a` and remove them manually.
+Identify the orphaned containers, using `docker ps -a` and remove them manually or simply add the `--remove-orphans` to the `docker-compose up` command.